 Boston has historical charm and a fascinating history leading to the US’s independence.
 The locals here talk funny, are friendly and are sports mad!

-On of the coolest things to do in Boston and the US, is to attend a Red Sox baseball game at Fenway Stadium.
+One of the coolest things to do in Boston and the US is to attend a Red Sox baseball game at Fenway Park.
 That is an iconic American cultural experience you will not forget.
-Head to the Bleacher Bar before it, or doing it fi you want to catch some of the game for free.
+Head to the Bleacher Bar if you want to catch some of the game for free.

 It’s so gorgeous it is known as having one of the best-preserved downtowns in North America.